floatinghotpot/hiquant/docs/README.md

 Advice:
 1. Download the financial reports once a quarter, as they are not updated frequently.
-2. nly download daily data of those stocks concerned, no need to download every stock.
+2. Only download daily data of those stocks concerned, no need to download every stock.
-3. rrange the download task to executed in nights.
+3. Arrange the download task to executed in nights.

 ```bash
 # download financial reports (balance, income, cashflow, ipo info, dividend history)